samuel-book/stroke_outcome/intro.md

 ### Block plot showing the mRS distribution estimates (for LVO-MT)

-Here we use a block plot to show the expected mRS distribution for LVO strokes if MT is given at either time of stroke onset (t=0, at top of plot) or time when the effect of treatment has decayed to zero (t=NE, at bottom of plot), shown in {numref} `figure {number} <LVO_MT_dist>`.
+Here we use a block plot to show the expected mRS distribution for LVO strokes if MT is given at either time of stroke onset (t=0 at top of plot) or time when the effect of treatment has decayed to zero (t=NE at bottom of plot), shown in {numref} `figure {number} <LVO_MT_dist>`.

 :::{figure-md} LVO_MT_dist
 <img src="./images/LVO-MT.jpg" width="600">